jordanmckinney/blog/src/documents/posts/Ethereum.md

 The ethereum state consists of all the accounts and what is going on in them.
 State transitions happen when the accounts exchange info.
 Or when new accounts are created.

+When the EVM is running its full computational state is (block_state, transaction, message, code, memory, stack, pc, gas).

 * Accounts

 Each account has a 20byte address.